ConsoleTVs/erik.cat/src/content/blog/2-deep-dive-laravel-container.md

 ---
-title: "Deep dive into Laravel's Service Container"
+title: "Deep dive into Laravel's service container"
 description: "On its core, a Laravel application is a service container.
 Laravel does make heavy use of those services during the execution of a request.
 In this article we'll explore what a service container is, and how dependency injection works."